Research

 We find that higher recognition probability benefits subjects in all treatments, except one in which we automate the second period.
 It is because proposers often favor the member with the greater recognition probability as a coalition partner, and such tendency varies depending on the proposer’s recognition probability, counter to the theoretical prediction.
 In all treatments, a vast majority of subjects exhibit a strict preference for higher recognition probability

-We develop a novel notion of political partisanship based on identity preservation.
-Partisans wish to convince themselves that their party is the better choice.
-They select information sources from a broad array of media outlets with different biases in order to achieve that goal, but they may not always succeed due to their rationality which acts as a constraint.
-Thus, citizens of opposing political camps tend to consume different media diets and hold divergent beliefs, as in the U.S. We show how asymmetries between the two political sides skew electoral outcomes and generate information aggregation failures despite rationality.
-Here we consider salient examples such as asymmetric exposure to or asymmetric trust in media, as well as propaganda, but this notion of partisanship is applicable to a wide variety of contexts.
+We propose a model of elections in which partisans wish to convince themselves that their party is the better choice.
+They select information sources from a broad array of media outlets with different biases to achieve that goal, but they may not always succeed due to their rationality which acts as a constraint.
+We explore how asymmetries between the two political sides skew electoral outcomes despite rationality.
+Here we consider salient examples such as asymmetric exposure or asymmetric trust in media, as well as propaganda, but this notion of partisanship is easily applicable to a wide variety of electoral contexts.

 I consider the problem of an entrant to an industry with a present incumbent, both vying to sell to a continuum of consumers.
 The ideal product designs for each consumer in this environment are distributed over an n-dimensional space.
 The entrant must first learn about the locations of consumers and then design a product.
 While the entrant can freely design her product, the incumbent has a valence advantage that the entrant must take into account.
 The valence advantage for the incumbent drives horizontal product differentiation because if the entrant chooses a product design too close to the incumbent, she will not sell to any consumers.